 At the end of the gorge, you’ll come to the magnificent Šum Falls.
 Here you’ll also see the stone bridge of the Bohinj Railway, which crosses the gorge high above the trail.
 The bridge is in use, and you might even see a train make its way across when you’re there!

 Exit the barrier at the far end and follow signs to the bottom of the waterfall.
-You can use your entrance ticket to get back in, so make sure to keep it safely!
+You can use your entrance ticket to get back in (if and when returning through the gorge is allowed again), so make sure to keep it safely!

 When you exit the trail, you can grab a drink or a snack at the cafe just outside.
 To get back to the parking lot, you can retrace your steps along the gorge back to the entrance, which is what we did.